CoFH/EcoMods/CoFHRecipeTweaks/CoFHRecipeTweaks - Readme.md

 Wet Tailings can be processed/stabilized.
 Using Quicklime is actually how it is done.
 It doesn't magically make them non-polluting but it DOES reduce their volume and their propensity for seepage.
 It basically dries them out.
 So that's what this does.

-## Advanced Smelting (in `/AutoGen`):
+The Windmill recipe is literally just a Linen -> Cotton Swap and allows for a bit more flexibility in material.

+## `/AutoGen` Recipes:

+Fiberglass:
+- Crafted in Spin Melter (Instead of Electronics Assembly)

 Rebar:
 - 1 Steel Bar -> 1 Rebar (-1 Steel Bar Required)
+- Crafted in Rolling Mill (Instead of Blast Furnace)

 Rivets:
 - 1 Steel Bar -> 4 Rivets (+1 Rivet Produced)
-- Crafted in Anvil
+- Crafted in Anvil (Instead of Blast Furnace)

 Steel Pipe:
-- Crafted in Anvil
+- Crafted in Anvil (Instead of Blast Furnace)

 ### Rationale:

-These recipes all make more sense on an Anvil than a Blast Furnace, and the upgrade level is the same, so there's not really a balance issue.
+These recipes all make a bit more sense in other workstations, and the upgrade level is the same, so there's not really a balance issue.
 (You can find a video on YouTube of a guy making a rivet on an anvil, if you are curious.)
 Rebar's cost for only being used in a T3 material is just a little too pricey to justify, and Rivets also felt slightly too expensive for what they are.
 Since Screws are produced 4 at a time (and Nails 16), 4 seemed like a good round number to use.
+For Fiberglass, look up how it's made and you can see this is the more appropriate workstation for it.
+It also gives the Spin Melter another recipe which is definitely needs - Nylon Thread just isn't *that* in demand.

 ## Research Paper Changes: